DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 **Defaults set in DevCycle**

 When a Feature is created with this type, the following will be pre-set in the Feature:
-When a Feature is created with this type, the following will be pre-set in the Feature.

 A variable with the chosen type will be created with the Initial Variable Key defined in the Create Feature Modal.
 This can be considered your "toggle" or "flag".